michael-rubel/livewire-best-practices/README.md

 ---
 ### 📦 Use computed properties to access database
 You can use [computed properties](https://laravel-livewire.com/docs/2.x/properties#computed-properties) to avoid unnecessary database queries.
-Computed properties are cached within the component's lifecycle and do not perform additional SQL queries on individual request when using the resources in class or in blade view.
-This shouldn't be expected to avoid queries for subsequent requests.
+Computed properties are cached within the component's lifecycle and do not perform additional SQL queries on multiple calls in the component class or in the blade view.

 [Example](https://github.com/michael-rubel/livewire-best-practices/blob/main/Examples/computed-properties.md)